Top Digital Signage Trends for 2023

 Digital signage’s popularity keeps growing and it seems likely this trend will continue.
-Case in point, digital signage software and hardware companies are reporting sales increases since the beginning of the year.
-Some of this activity is due to governments relaxing Covid-19 restrictions, but there is more to it than that.
-Here are the top digital signage trends to look out for in 2022.
+Case in point, digital signage software, and hardware companies are reporting sales increases since the beginning of the year.
+The current trends today seem to be centered around cloud-hosted platforms, data feed integrations and data-driven analytics.
+Here are the top digital signage trends to look out for in 2023:

 The future is in the cloud

-- Businesses who switch will benefit from lower staffing costs and can scale their operations as their needs evolve.
+- Businesses that switch will benefit from lower staffing costs and can scale their operations as their needs evolve.

-- Cloud-based digital signage is ideal for startups or growing businesses who don’t need their own backend servers.
-These are companies who lack the proper technical infrastructure.
+- Cloud-based digital signage is ideal for startups or growing businesses that don’t need their own backend servers.
+These are companies that lack the proper technical infrastructure.
 Cloud-based services are ideally suited to these types of businesses.

-- Companies who choose Cloud-based solutions benefit from the latest in digital signage technology without much upfront capital.
-There is no need for software developers or other technical staff.
+- Companies that choose Cloud-based digital signage software benefit from the latest in signage technology without much upfront capital.

 - Businesses can focus on their core strengths like marketing, or content creation.

 - Cloud-based digital signage offers peace of mind, stability, and predictability.

 Data-driven digital signage

 Ask any digital signage network operators what’s the key to their success, and most will answer: automation.
 To be profitable, commercial digital signage needs scale, and with scale comes a heavy workload.